fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 The role of host is automatically assigned to a client by the server.
 Only a host will continue to loop through the code, checking for new incoming connections from additional clients.
 This means that a host can downgrade to a "normal" client, but not vice versa.

-A host can change to a role of a client, but a client can't change to a role of host.
-This is because once a client connects, it reaches the "break" in the loop, but a host continues to loop, and look for new matches A host changes to a client when the following occurs: P1, P2 register.
-P2 is host.
-P2 and P1 try to connect to each other but fail (due to
-NAT error or requirements fail).
-P2 is still hosting and looking for an additional client.
-P3 registers.
-It first attempts to connect to P1, where P3 acts as the host.
-P3 and P1 fail to connect (due to NAT error or requirements fail), so P3 looks for additional clients.
-P3 starts to connect to P2, where P2 changes from host to client.
-P3 is still the host.
-Successful match: [3,2]

-If a client is currently connecting to a host and the host quits the service, then the client automatically re-registers with the service and will begin to look for a new match if a client has finished connecting to a host and the host quits the service, then the client will have to manually quit the service and re-register.